CarnegieLearningWeb/UpGrade/terraform/README.md

 ### CORE RESOURCES
 - inside the `core/backend.tf` file change the bucket name with the one you created for storing tfstate & change aws profile.
-- Replace aws proifle name in core.tf provider block.
+- Replace aws profile name in core.tf provider block.
 - add var.tfvars file using sample var file.
 - use `terraform init`to initialize the project inside `core` directory .
 - use `terraform apply`to create the core resources `core` directory.(You can pass .tfvars file using `--var-file` option with terraform apply command.)